 There’s also an option to set the file modification time of the moved and renamed files to the adjusted date and time.
 This is useful if the files are going to be shown in chronological order by a viewer application, or if the file names are going to be processed further using a multi-rename tool.

 Finally, there are options to modify JPEG images »on the fly« while importing them: the »autorotate« option rotates images that have been captured in portrait orientation, eliminating the perils of the obnoxious Exif orientation tag.
 The »optimize« option re-encodes the JPEG data without further loss, which results in slightly (~1%) smaller files.
-For these options, the external utility
+As already mentioned above, these options require the external utility

-jpegtran from the LibJPEG-Turbo project needs to be installed on the system.
+jpegtran from the LibJPEG-Turbo project.
 On GNU/Linux systems, this can be installed with the package manager als

 libjpeg-turbo-progs; the Windows executable that can be downloaded here already includes a working copy of

 5. Start the synchronization: After you’ve synchronized all subdirectories, click the »Run« button in the main window.
 This will start the actual renaming process, during which the photos from the subdirectories will be moved into the project directory, while the names are modified according to the configured filename pattern:

 If you want to see the results of the renaming process without actually doing anything (and hence without breaking anything), you can also click the »Test« button in the main window.

 6. Add more photos: You may quit PhotoJoin at any time – all settings are saved in a hidden file (called